alianjum0/notes/ReactNotes.md

 * export and import a component
 > export default CommentDetail

 > import CommentDetail from './CommentDetail'
 * it will automatically add .js at the end to search
 ### React props system
 * props(properties) is a system to pass data from a parent component to a child component.
 * Goal is to compile and configure a child component.

-* props.children get whats JSX inside component.
+* props.children get what's inside JSX component.

 * Two types of components in React
 1. Functional: Can produce JSX to show content